rboxeur/mpv-i686-cross-compiling-MinGW32-Doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note::

-	|info| I will let/show command as-it-is but I will not use it.
+	INFO I will let/show command as-it-is but I will not use it.
 This way that shoudl avoid any false-positive on Winows with any Antivirus.

 ::